Callidon/bloom-filters/README.md

   `Elements of iblt missing elements from remote: ${result.additional}` ) console.log(`Elements of remote missing elements from iblt: ${result.missing}`)

-// alternatively, create an IBLT optimal for a number of items and a desired error rate const items = [Buffer.from('alice'), Buffer.from('bob')] const errorRate = 0.04 // 4 % error rate filter = InvertibleBloomFilter.create(items.length, errorRate)

-// or create an IBLT optimal for a collections of items and a desired error rate filter = InvertibleBloomFilter.from(items, errorRate)
 ```

 **Tuning the IBLT** We recommend to use at least a **hashcount** of 3 and an **alpha** of 1.5 for at least 50 differences, which equals to 1.5\*50 = 75 cells.
 Then, if you insert a huge number of values in there, the decoding will work (whatever the number of differences less than 50) but testing the presence of a value is still probabilistic, based on the number of elements inserted (Even for the functions like listEntries).
-For more details, you should read the seminal research paper on IBLTs ([full-text article](http://www.sysnet.ucsd.edu/sysnet/miscpapers/EppGooUye-SIGCOMM-11.pdf)).
+For more details, you should read the research paper on IBLTs ([full-text article](http://www.sysnet.ucsd.edu/sysnet/miscpapers/EppGooUye-SIGCOMM-11.pdf)).

 ### XOR Filter